Connecting Ireland, China and Australia through a love of food

 My daughter and her Welsh husband Mike live in Sydney.
 Between them my children have brought me to places I never expected to visit in my lifetime, let alone return to again and again.

-Shananigans was born out of a 3 week visit to China in June 2012 as I attempted to share a flavour of that roller-coaster experience in tweets and photos.
+Shananigans was born out of a three week visit to China in June 2012 as I attempted to share a flavour of that experience in tweets and photos.
 The deliberate mis-spelling is a play on Shane and Shan’s names.

-That extraordinary country assaulted my senses as I came to terms with how it was about to become entangled in our lives now that Baby Shananigans was on the way.
+That extraordinary country assaulted my senses as I came to terms with how it was about to become entangled in our lives with our first grandchild on the way.
 More than anything the visit opened my eyes to the treasures of Chinese regional cuisine.
 I thought I had some understanding of Chinese food from visiting Chinese restaurants here in Ireland and trying to cook it over the years but I really had no idea how rich and varied it could be and how healthy and fresh-tasting.

 During our visit, I set Shan the challenge of finding us a different regional cuisine each night we were in Beijing, so we sampled Sichuan, Yunnan, Shanxi, Cantonese, Peking and Shanghai among others.
 I handed over complete control to her, allowing her to choose the number and types of dishes, using her own instincts for what constituted a balanced meal.
 As a result every meal was a surprise and delight.
 Then while we were in Shan’s hometown of Urumqi in Xinjiang province we got a real sense of their Uighur cuisine with its Turkic and Arabic influences and also sampled a number of her MaMa’s favourite home cooked dishes.